Versioned Data System

 // Validate data without migrationconst validated = versioned.validate(rawData);

-// Safe validateconst result = versioned.safeValidate(rawData);Best Practices
+// Safe validateconst result = versioned.safeValidate(rawData);Validate fresh input vs parse stored data

 Section titled “Best Practices”1.
 Never Skip Versions